Bến Dược Memorial Temple: Flower garden

-From a region of full of craters stunted and devastated by war, now the Temple has a smooth, nice flower garden year-round with many kinds of precious trees sent as souvenirs by craftsmen and organizations.
+From a region of full of craters stunted and devastated by war, the area around the Temple now features a well-maintained flower garden that is lush and vibrant throughout the year with many kinds of precious trees sent as souvenirs by craftsmen and organizations.
 Notably, the Central, City and Provincial leaders have planted many kinds of precious trees in the flower garden in front of the Temple.

 The flower garden behind the Temple has the symbol of the spirit of the country.
 It is made of granite 16m high and weighs 243 tons.
-The symbol is in the center of the flower garden with its face to the Saigon River.
-It is expressed by an image of a teardrop, symbolizing the loss and grief of many generations of Vietnamese people who fought to maintain their country.
+The symbol is in the centre of the flower garden with its face to the Saigon River.
+The monument is designed in the shape of a teardrop, symbolizing the loss and sorrow endured by generations of Vietnamese who fought to protect their nation.
 The whole symbol features a lotus flower caressed by a hand, making the visitors remember the lines of two folk songs: